anshulv1401/dsa-mosh/DSA/Part2/README.md

 Better then array and linkedlist generally

-- Depth = Number of edges?
+- Depth = Number of edges
 - Height = Longest path to the leef = 1 + max(height(L), height(R)) (could use post order traversal to calculate height of the tree)
+- Note :
+  - Height of leafs is zero
+  - Height of a tree is the height of its root node

-- Note : height of leefs is zero
+  - Depth of root node is zero
+  - Depth of any node is the number of edges from root to itself